Spcman/getting-to-know-julia/_posts/2019-08-04-firstpost.md

 Big shout out to Michael Rose for the theme [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/) and DataOptimal who made this video on how to get started and put everything together.

 {% include video id="qWrcgHwSG8M" provider="youtube" %}

+To get the math equations looking good I use [MathJax](https://www.mathjax.org/) in the markdown.